xFalls/Image-Manager/README.md

 # Controls

 All modes:
-  - Right click, Space: Enables zooming and dragging image with the mouse Opens video in default player
-    Enables scrolling in a text file
+  - Right click, Space: Enables zooming and dragging image with the mouse, opens video in default player, or enables scrolling in a text file
   - Scroll, Left, Right, A, D: Navigate to next or previous image
   - F11: Toggle fullscreen
   - TAB, Middle click: Shift mode between View, Explore, and Sort